-General Studies and Critical Thinking not accepted.
-Other non standard subjects may not be accepted .
+- General Studies and Critical Thinking are not accepted.
+Other such subjects may not be accepted.
 Please contact us for advice.

-Mathematics: A student studying a single Mathematics A Level must follow a curriculum that involves the study of three modules (including C3 and C4) in Year 13 and each of these modules must contribute to the final A Level Mathematics result.
+- Mathematics: If you are studying a single Mathematics A Level, you must follow a curriculum that involves the study of three modules in Year 13, only one of which can be M1, S1 or D1.
+Each of these modules must contribute to the final A Level Mathematics result and must be studied and examined for the first time in this year.
 The following applies to students who also study Further Mathematics:

-An offer will be based, in part, on achieving A/A* in A Level Mathematics and A in AS Level Further Mathematics.
+- The Mathematics component of an offer will be based on achieving A/A* in A Level Mathematics and A in AS Level Further Mathematics.

-Where this qualification is not available (for example, Cambridge PreU), applicants will not be disadvantaged
+- Where this qualification is not available (for example, IB and Cambridge PreU), applicants will not be disadvantaged

 Use of School Contextual Data